How to Measure Quality While Training the Machine Learning Models?

 Consistency or Accuracy, which one is important

-Quality here is directly related to consistency and accuracy, this is not just how correct a data or label is but also how frequently it is correct.
-So, here we will discuss about how industry standard methods used for measuring consistency and accuracy.
-But we proceed, check below what are the advantages of quality check in machine learning training.
+Quality here is related to consistency and accuracy, this is not just how correct a data or label is but also how frequently it is correct.
+So, here we will discuss how industry-standard methods are used for measuring consistency and accuracy.
+But we proceed, check below what are the advantages of a quality check in machine learning training.

 Benefits of Quality Check in Training the Machine Learning:

 1. Monitor the consistency and accuracy of training data.